canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

         <p><br>
 <h3> Issues and Behaviors</h3>
 <ul>
-<li> Participants skim over content to quickly search for pertinent information - this can lead to them missing key messaging or failing to differentiate between types of content </li>
+<li> participants skim over content to quickly search for pertinent information - this can lead to them missing key messaging or failing to differentiate between types of content </li>
-<li> Multiple bulleted lists confused participants resulting in task failure </li>
+<li> multiple bulleted lists confused participants resulting in task failure </li>
-<li> Section and page titles did not accurately reflect search query structure - titles asked questions instead of supplying the answers that would help visitors complete tasks
+<li> section and page titles did not accurately reflect search query structure - titles asked questions instead of supplying the answers that would help visitors complete tasks</li>
 </ul>

-<h3>Recommendations</h3>
+<h3> Recommendations </h3>
 <ul>
-<li> Add the table of flu versus cold to the top of this page – people who found it got the answer correct</li>
+<li> add the table of flu versus cold to the top of this page – people who found it got the answer correct</li>
-<li> Shorten title in line with common search queries</li>
+<li> shorten title in line with common search queries</li>
-<li> Combine bullet lists and reorder symptoms based on importance to task</li>
+<li> combine bullet lists and reorder symptoms based on importance to task</li>
 </ul>
 <p><br>
 </p>